ed-sivick/12-employee_tracker/README.md

 - **View roles**, and the table data for the company roles is displayed on the console
 - **View employees**, and the table data for the company employees is displayed on the console
 - **View employee roles**, and the user is directed to another series of prompts related to updating an employee's role/position
-- **Exit**, to exit the app and return to the terminal prompt $
+- **Exit**, to exit the app and return to the integrated terminal prompt $
 ___
 ## Installation
 (1) Type **npm i** (install) to install all required dependencies for the app
-(2) Add user password between quotes (" ") in employeeTrack.js file.
+(2) Add your user password between the quotes (" ") in the employeeTrack.js file.
-(3) Invoke the app by going to the employeeTrack.js file, open in integrated terminal, and type:
+(3) Invoke the app by going to the employeeTrack.js file, open in the Integrated Terminal, and type:
  **node employeeTrack .js**
-(4) Answer the prompts related to the user selected layout functions described above
+(4) Answer the prompts related to the user selected layout functions described above.
 _____
 ## Usage
 This App allows the user to manage and update their company's departments, employees, and roles for each employee.